tdwg/bdq/tg2/_review/docs/guide/bdqtest/index.md

 The response of an `Amendment` Test (an instance of a `bdqffdq:AmendmentResponse`) MUST take one of four forms.

 1. A `Response.status` of "EXTERNAL_PREREQUISITES_NOT_MET" when an external resource (e.g., `bdq:sourceAuthority`) is unavailable.
 Running the same Test on the same data at a different time may result in a different result.
+In this case, the Response.result MUST be empty.
 2. A `Response.status` of "INTERNAL_PREREQUISITES_NOT_MET" when the values of one or more of the `Information Elements` are such that the Test cannot be meaningfully run.
+In this case, the Response.result MUST be empty.
 3. A `Response.status` of "FILLED_IN" when the prerequisites for running the Test have been met and a proposal is made to fill in a value for one or more input terms that were `Empty`, and in this situation:
   - A `Response.result` containing a list of key-value pairs of the terms for which values are to be filled in, and the proposed new values for those terms.
 4. A `Response.status` of "AMENDED" when the prerequisites for running the Test have been met and a proposal is made to change a value for one or more input terms that were Empty, and in this situation: